Tyrrrz/Onova/Readme.md

 ### Updating with multiple running instances

 To prevent conflicts when running multiple instances of the same application, only the instance that acquired a special lock file is allowed to perform an update.
-The lock file is acquired inside `UpdateManager`'s constructor and released when `UpdateManager` is disposed.
-If the lock file wasn't acquired, no exception will be thrown in the constructor itself but subsequent calls to some of the methods will throw an exception.

 ```c#
 try